 Under the revised methodology, AEMO estimates the change in MD at half hourly level with/without PV output for each CP.
 This requires pairing of half hourly demand with half hourly PV traces.
 This is a more data intensive approach to accurately estimate PV output at the half hourly level, but if this can be reasonably estimated given the available data, then the approach should better capture the effect of PV output on changing the time of MD for each CP, and allow for different times of MD for each CP.

-As an example, Error!
-Reference source not found. shows a typical trace for demand across a day at QGQPQLGH if PV output were zero.
+As an example, Figure 10 shows a typical trace for demand across a day at CBTS66A if PV output were zero.

-Figure 12: Hourly demand trace example, QGQPQLGH (PV output of zero)
+Figure 10: Hourly demand trace example, CBTS66A (PV output of zero)

 Source: AEMO